Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

 \section{ETH Lower Bound}

-In this section we present a lower bound on the complexity of solving \mmFVS{} parameterized by vertex cover.
-Starting from a 3-\textsc{SAT} instance on $n$ variables, we produce an equivalent \mmFVS{} instance on a graph of vertex cover $\bO (n / \log n)$, hence any algorithm solving the latter problem in time $\vc^{o(\vc)}n^{\bO(1)}$ would refute the ETH.
-As already mentioned, vertex cover is a very restrictive structural parameter, and due to known relationships of vertex cover with more general parameters, such as treedepth and treewidth, analogous lower bounds follow for these parameters.
-We first state the main theorem.
+In this section we present a lower bound on the complexity of solving {\mmFVS} parameterized by the vertex cover of the input graph.
+Starting from a 3-\textsc{SAT} instance on $n$ variables, we produce an equivalent {\mmFVS} instance on a graph of vertex cover number $\bO (n / \log n)$, hence any algorithm solving the latter problem in time $\vc^{o(\vc)}n^{\bO(1)}$ would refute the ETH.
+As already mentioned, vertex cover is a very restrictive structural parameter, and due to its known relationship with treewidth, an analogous lower bounds follows for the latter, rendering the algorithm of \cref{sec:tw_algo} optimal.
+We first state the main theorem of the section.

 \begin{theorem} There is no $\vc^{o (\vc)}n^{\bO(1)}$ time algorithm for \mmFVS, where \vc{} denotes the size of the minimum vertex cover of the input graph, unless the ETH fails. \end{theorem}